 Turkey is a large country and traveling around Turkey requires you to cover some vast distances.
-This post aims to help you decide how you would like to travel and help you save some money along the way.
+This post aims to help you decide how you would like to travel and give you some money saving tips for traveling around Turkey.
 Outside of some of the major cities, there is no freeway, you drive through each town (complete with red lights, so it is slow at times, so road travel may not be the best option).

 There is good public transport in the larger cities and no need for a car unless you want to visit some of the sites out in the country (and even these you can reach by bus but you are at the mercy of bus timetables and can’t really stop to see anything along the way).